Menosse/mbaCloudInfraAutomation/README.md

 ### app_name
     Your application name, this name will be used to name all aws resources

+### app_tags
+    - env: deployment environment
+    - project: project name
+    - customer: customer name

 ### app_instance
     EC2 flavor to be assigned to you application instance

 ### db_instance
     EC2 flavor to be assigned to you database instance